williamsnell/ws_content/content/posts/entropy/index.md

 Also note that \(n_x\) and \(n_y\) are treated identically by the function.
 This again highlights the symmetric nature of mutual information: \(I(X;Y) = I(Y;X)\).

+Finally, the \(\psi(N)\) term means that in cases of very high mutual information, the exact number we get will depend on the number of samples we analyse.
+If \(X\) is continuous and \(Y = X\), for example, the true mutual information should be infinite.
+Instead, we will see it gradually increase as the number of samples increases, much like the differential entropy from earlier.
+Typically, \(Y\) is not exactly equal to
+\(X\), for example if some extra noise were added, which means that mutual information typically plateaus at some (high) value, even for very correlated signals.

 ### Illustrative Examples of Mutual Information

 So, we can maximize mutual information by capturing as few points in our \(n_x\) and \(n_y\) bounds